-DENVER — Intermap Technologies Corporation ("Intermap" or the "Company") today reported financial results for the third quarter ended September 30, 2009.
-A conference call will be held today, November 9, at 4:30 p.m.
-Eastern Time to discuss the results.
+DENVER – (TSX: IMP.TO) – Intermap Technologies Corporation (“Intermap” or the “Company”) today reported financial results for the third quarter ended September 30, 2010.
+A conference call will be held today, November 12, at 4:30 p.m. eastern time to discuss the results.

 All amounts in this news release are in United States dollars unless otherwise noted.

 “The third quarter of 2010 proved very difficult with significant declines in revenue from both contract services and NEXTMap Multi Client Data Licensing (MCDL) businesses.
 We continue to diligently work to close several material contracts in the fourth quarter of 2010, the majority of which will generate revenue and cash in 2011,” stated Howard Nellor, interim CEO of Intermap.
 “We have restructured the organization and reduced our expenses in order to reach our objective of positive cash flow in 2011.
 Management and the board of directors are evaluating all strategic alternatives to preserve the Corporation’s ability to realize the value of the NEXTMap data bases and its unique 3D data collection and processing systems.
 This includes reducing operating and overhead costs to a level that will result in achieving positive cash flow from projected contract and MCDL sales in 2011.”

 Intermap’s contract services business, which is substantially government oriented, has historically had uneven revenue distribution.
 While the global financial crisis has resulted in several weak quarters, the Company believes it is well positioned for the coming year and is currently actively engaged in the bidding process on numerous projects around the world.